 The Arab ‘Sunni’ Monarchies were taken aback and became increasingly paranoid.

-The Saudis were quite mindful of their large Shia population ‘squatting’ on their frontier with Iran, where incidentally the vast majority of their oil operations were located.
+The Saudis, and the others, were quite mindful of their large Shia populations ‘squatting’ on their frontier with Iran, where incidentally the vast majority of their oil operations were located.
 And so began a phase of religious proselytization whose unintended results we are still reeling from.

 Anti-Tehran anxieties also formed the bedrock of the Kingdom’s support for secular Iraq’s invasion of Iran, an otherwise natural foe.
 This ‘counterintuitive’ move drew in support from the smaller monarchies.
-The inter-‘Muslim’ conflict that followed was fought on different fronts and with the assistance of regional and international proxies lasting almost 9 years with unprecedented loss of life.
+The inter-‘Muslim’ Sunni-Shia conflict, as it was reported in the West at the time, was fought on different fronts and with the assistance of regional and international proxies lasting almost 9 years with unprecedented loss of life.
 It was couched in religious symbolism; the input of Saudi Arabia’s ‘official clergy’ was essential to the demonising of the ‘Shia’ ‘non-Muslim’ ‘other’ in the quest for regional hegemony.
+For the Sunni rulers it didn’t matter that their territories were home to large Shia minorities, and in some cases, majorities.

 The Americans firmly backed the Iraqi-Saudi entente.

 The strategic importance of the relationship between state actors and state-endorsed religious elites is obvious to anyone with a basic familiarity of the region.
-It perpetuates the status quo as the religious elites teach that obedience to Sunni rulers is a condition of faith thus inoculating a mass of aggrieved Muslims from ever rising up.
+It perpetuates the status quo as the religious elites teach that obedience to Sunni rulers is a condition of faith for Sunni Muslims thus inoculating a mass of aggrieved Muslims, Sunni, Shia or otherwise, from ever rising up.

-But, whenever the Saudi royal family has needed to preserve its privileged existence against dissidents militarily, it has sought the help of western powers.
+And so whenever the Saudi Royal Family has needed to preserve its privileged existence against home-grown dissidents militarily, it has sought the help of western powers.
 At various times this has meant turning to French paratroopers to quash a rebellion in the sacred precincts of the Ka’ba, or offering permanent bases to American troops.
 Whatever the moral failings of such a position religiously speaking, the Kingdom can rely on its cadre of state-endorsed Wahhabi clerics to protect its interests in religious terms.
 ‘Fatwas’ or legal pronouncements endorsing the official Saudi position, uttered from the mouths of its most sacred personalities have always been trumped by the secular realities underpinning the State.

 Dissenting clerics who find the actions of the Kingdom reprehensible are either put under house arrest or imprisoned.
 If they happen to be Shia, they are executed, no questions asked.
 Expectedly, this persisting entente preserves the religious order without which ‘Wahhabism’ would have been nothing more than one muffled voice in a whimpering cacophony of sectarian disquiet.
 Failing this the Kingdom has the military support of the USA of whose economy the Saudis have been gradually buying significant chunks, on some accounts totalling 7 percent of the country’s total GDP output.